links-ads/ermes-datalake/README.md

 1. Clone this repository
 2. `cd datacatalog`
-3. If you are using Winzoz without WSL you may need to convert EOF from CRLF to LF `find . -type f -print0 | xargs -0 dos2unix`
+3. `docker compose build`
-4. `docker compose up -d --build`
+4. `docker compose up -d`
 5. You can follow the log stream running `docker-compose logs -f` (then ctrl+c to exit).

+## Development
+To run the containers in dev mode (enabling CKAN `DEBUG` logs):

+1. `docker compose -f docker-compose.yml -f docker-compose.dev.yml build`
+2. `docker compose -f docker-compose.yml -f docker-compose.dev.yml up`

 ## Credentials
-After a while you can open the CKAN home [http://localhost:5000](http://localhost:5000) and login with the credentials set in the `.env` file.
+After a while you can open the CKAN home [http://localhost:5001](http://localhost:5001) and login with the credentials set in the `env/.env` file.
 If you are using the plugin oauth2 the login page will be the one speciefied in the env file.

 ### OAUTH2 plugin
 The plugin allows to use oauth2 server to authenticate users.
 The CKAN istance will create in any case a internal table with its users, and it is filled at the first login via web interface by the user.
 For this reason, once you created the user in the oauth2 portal, you need to login via web interface before using the API.
 Otherwise it will not work.

+To test this plugin in local we advice to use [ngrok](https://ngrok.com/) to simulate SSL on localhost.

 ### Make a user sysadmin